d-chambers/Detex/README.md

 ![png](output_11_1.png)

 There are several other functions of the ClusterStream class.
-Notably, input for hypoDD (a well-established double difference relocation program) can be created using the writeHypoDDEventInput, writeHypoDDStationInput, and writeSimpleHypoDDInput class methods; although as of version 0.1.0 they have not been fully tested.
-I hope to develop other methods for locating detected events in the future.
+Notably, input for (hypoDD)[http://www.ldeo.columbia.edu/~felixw/hypoDD.html] can be created using the writeHypoDDEventInput, writeHypoDDStationInput, and writeSimpleHypoDDInput class methods; although as of version 0.1.0 they have not been tested.
+I also hope to develop other methods for locating detected events in the future.

 ## 4. Subspace detection
 The subspace creation process is applied to each waveform similarity group.
-The process involves 1) aligning the waveforms to optimize similarity, 2) performing a singular value decomposition, 3) determining a required dimension of representation, and 4) setting a significant detection statistic threshold.
+The process involves 1) aligning the waveforms to optimize similarity, 2) performing a singular value decomposition, 3) determining a required dimension of representation, and 4) setting a detection statistic threshold.
 As a final step 5) the subspace detectors are run on each station and saved to an SQLite database.

     # First, the creation of the SubSpaceStream